Question 1: Out of the following diseases, which one is preventable by vaccination?

 Answer: E

-Metformin and Glyburide are approved for use in pregnancy but switch to insulin as soon as you can.
-If you are taking metformin or glyburide, continue taking them and until you see your doctor.
+Metformin and Glyburide are approved for use in pregnancy, but switch to insulin as soon as you can.
+If you are taking metformin or glyburide, continue taking them until you see your doctor.

-TIP: All insulin are schedule II (Behind The Counter or BTC) and pharmacist can recommend without a prescription.
+TIP: All insulins are schedule II (Behind The Counter or BTC) and pharmacists can recommend without a prescription.

-Question 17: Which of the following drugs cause SLE?
+Question 17: Which of the following drugs causes SLE?

 A. Meformin